 - Be a high school student (grades 9-12) who lives AND studies in Santa Clara County;

-- Interested in becoming an active leader for issues related to gender;
+- Have interest in becoming an ambassador for issues related to gender equity;

-- Contribute to the diversity across socio-economic status, race/ethnicity, gender identity, sexual orientation, ability, and lived experience.
+- Contribute to the diversity of the team across socio-economic status, race/ethnicity, gender identity, sexual orientation, ability, and lived experience.

 Responsibilities of Team Members:

-- Attend and fully participate in monthly meetings (2-4 hours each) between August and March;
+- Attend and fully participate in monthly meetings (2-4 hours each) and monthly virtual meetings (1/2 to 1 hour each) between August and March;

-- Assist with the development and outreach of the annual Strong Girls, Strong Women Conference in March and assist with outreach;
+- Assist with the development and outreach of the annual Strong Girls, Strong Women Conference in March;